richsalz/trust-store-comparison/README.md

 ## make-github-page

 Makes a listing of the Akamai permissive-set (a/k/a our global Trust Store) in markdown format.
-If you have a ../trust-store repository exists, it will copy the file over, check it in, and push it to GitHub.
+If you have the ../akamai-certificate-store repository exists, it will copy the file over, check it in, and push it to GitHub.

 ## make-ski-page